A practical guide to building a Confluence ChatGPT in 2026

 A more modern way to tackle this is with a specialized platform built to connect all of your company's knowledge and put AI agents right where your team works.

-For most companies, this is the way to go.
-A good platform should be self-serve, connect to way more than just Confluence, and let you control the AI’s behavior without needing a team of engineers.
-This is exactly what eesel AI was built for.
-It connects to Confluence but also to places like Google Docs, helpdesks, and chat tools, creating a single source of truth for your AI.
-Best of all, you can get it up and running in minutes, not months.
+For many companies, this is an excellent way to go.
+A good platform should be self-serve, connect to various tools alongside Confluence, and let you control the AI's behavior easily.
+This is what eesel AI was built for.
+It integrates with Confluence but also with places like Google Docs and helpdesks, creating a single source of truth for your AI.
+You can get it up and running very quickly.

 Not all Confluence ChatGPT tools are the same.
-When you’re looking at your options, you need to go beyond the basic sales pitch of "ask your docs" and check for the features that will make or break whether your team actually uses the thing.
+When you’re looking at your options, you'll want to check for the features that will make the tool most effective for your team's workflow.

 Setup and ease of use

-You should be looking for a platform that’s genuinely self-serve, where you can connect your accounts with one-click integrations.
-You shouldn’t have to schedule a demo or talk to a salesperson just to see if it works.
-This is one area where eesel AI really shines.
-The goal is radical simplicity.
+You should look for a platform that’s self-serve, where you can connect your accounts with simple integrations.
+This is one area where eesel AI focuses its efforts.
+The goal is simplicity.
 You can sign up, connect Confluence, and launch an AI assistant in your helpdesk or Slack in just a few minutes, all without writing code.

 Knowledge source unification

-A good solution has to be able to connect to all your knowledge sources, including wikis, shared drives, helpdesk articles, past tickets, and chat tools.
-Platforms like eesel AI are built to bring all that scattered knowledge together.
-It easily connects to over 100 sources like Confluence, Google Docs, and Zendesk, making sure your AI has the full context before it tries to answer a question.
+A good solution can connect to multiple knowledge sources.
+Platforms like eesel AI are built to bring that knowledge together.
+It connects to over 100 sources like Confluence, Google Docs, and Zendesk, making sure your AI has the full context it needs.

 Customization and control

-You need the ability to shape the AI’s personality, tell it what information it should and shouldn’t use, and create custom actions it can take.
-For example, maybe you want your IT help bot to be able to create a Jira ticket automatically. eesel AI gives you a full workflow engine, not just a Q&A bot.
-You can use a powerful prompt editor to control the AI’s tone and give it specific instructions on how to handle things.
-There’s even a simulation mode that lets you test it on thousands of past conversations before you launch it, so you can be confident it will work as expected.
+Look for the ability to create custom actions.
+For example, you might want your AI assistant to be able to create a Jira ticket automatically. eesel AI provides a flexible workflow engine.
+You can use a prompt editor to control the AI's tone and give it specific instructions.
+There's even a simulation mode that lets you test it on past conversations, so you can be confident it will work exactly as expected.

 Pricing models